gramineproject/graphene/Documentation/building.rst

 - The Library OS itself (a shared library named ``libsysdb.so``, called the "shim" in our source code)
 - The Platform Adaptation Layer, or PAL (a shared library named ``libpal.so``)
-- A patched GNU C Library (a set of shared libraries ``libc.so``, ``libpthread.so``, ``libm.so``, etc.)
+- A patched GNU C or musl library (a set of shared libraries ``libc.so``, ``libpthread.so``, ``libm.so``, etc.)

 The build of Graphene implies building at least the first two components.
 The build of the patched C library is optional but highly recommended for performance reasons.
-The patched C library is built by default.
+Patched glibc is built by default.

 Graphene currently only works on the x86_64 architecture.
-Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 3.x/4.x/5.x.
+Graphene is currently tested on Ubuntu 16.04 and 18.04 (both server and desktop version), along with Linux kernel versions 4.x/5.x.
 We recommend building and installing Graphene on the same host platform.
 If you find problems with Graphene on other Linux distributions, please contact us with a |~| detailed `bug report
 <https://github.com/oscarlab/graphene/issues/new>`__.